The second location was on Chicago's South East Side at 2015 East 71st Street, at Chappel Avenue.

 - Sprinkle with powdered sugar and lemon juice.

 NUTMEG - Although today we’re primarily familiar with nutmeg as a powder that comes in little plastic bottles, it’s actually the pit of the fruit of a tree native to the Banda Islands of Indonesia.
-Throughout the 18th century, the Dutch controlled the Banda Islands, keeping nutmeg scarce and high in international markets.
+Throughout the 18th century, the Dutch controlled the Banda Islands, keeping nutmeg scarce and in high demand in international markets.
 In America, where nutmeg was a popular flavor in 18th and early 19th-century cooking, the spice was costly, so unscrupulous vendors allegedly tried replicating nutmeg with wood.

 POWDERED SUGAR - From the 16th century to the 18th century, consumers got their sugar in varying degrees of refinement.
 Sugar was sold in the form of loaves or cones, and pieces were cut from them using a tool called a sugar cutter.
 As a result, recipes from this period often included directions for clarifying (of sugar cane juices extracted from sugar canes) and sifted (through a sieve) sugar.